neeleshio/50-reactjs-concepts/README.md

 Let us first understand DOM, it is Document Object Model.
 It is a structural representation of the HTML elements.
 DOM represents the entire UI of the applicaton.

-Without React we can directly manipulate the DOM elements which results in frequent DOM manipulation, and each time an update was made the browser had to re-calculate & repaint the whole view accr to the new content.So React brought us Virtual DOM, which can be refered as the copy of the actual DOM.
+Without React we can directly manipulate the DOM elements which results in frequent DOM manipulation, and each time an update was made the browser had to re-calculate & repaint the whole view accr to the new content.
+So React brought us Virtual DOM, which can be refered as the copy of the actual DOM.

 The `virtual DOM` (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
 This process is called `reconciliation`.